CBXiaoxiaoT/GroupProject_47/README.md

 # GroupProject_47
-This is a little group project in University of gourp47
+This is a little group project in University of Liverpool

 ## Dependencies